Progeny-of-the-Chicken/3902-Project/README.md

 Our recreation of the beginning of the first Legend of Zelda game for CSE 3902.
 Written using Monogame in C#

 # Authors
-Nicholas Brinkel
+-Nicholas Brinkel
-Lucas Butler
+-Lucas Butler
-Alex Dai
+-Alex Dai
-Keith Kriston
+-Keith Kriston
-David Novikov
+-David Novikov
-Chalina Russell
+-Chalina Russell